ChunMinChang/blog/_drafts/audio-5-1.md

 ## Mixing

-We already know that the audio layout can be configured into different type based on the number of channels and their types.
+We already know that the audio layout can be configured into different types based on the number of the channels.
-The question is, what should we do when the input layout from the audio source doesn't match the user's output layout?
+The question is: what should we do when the input layout from the audio source doesn't match the user's output layout?

-If the two channel layouts are equal, then they must have same numbers of channel type and same channel order.
+If the two channel layouts are equal, then they must have same numbers of channels and same channel order.
-Conversely, if two audio settings have different numbers of channel type (e.g., {L, R} and {M, LFE}), or they have same numbers of channel type but different orders (e.g., {L, R} and {R, L}), then they must have different channel layouts.
+Conversely, if two audio settings have different numbers of channels (e.g., {L, R} and {M, LFE}), or they have same numbers of channels but different orders (e.g., {L, R} and {R, L}), then they must have different channel layouts.